Francesca-SG/ai-news-digest/README.md

 > An AI-powered news digest using live feeds from trusted news sources.
 ***
 ## 🧭 About this project
 This is a small web application that gathers news from RSS feeds, scrapes the articles, and sends the text to an AI model to generate a short news summary.
 User selects a region and topic, and the backend fetches the feeds, parses the XML, gets the article text then AI turns it into a simple summary.
-I used AI and common online resources whenever I hit concepts I was unfamiliar with.

-To determine the most trusted new sources, I used a you.gov article entitle Trust in Media 2025: Which news sources Americans use and trust.
-I only considered popular news outlets with a +10 or more.
 ***
 ## 🧰 Tech Stack
 - Python (Flask, BeautifulSoup, requests, xml.etree)
-- Groq API
+- Llama 3.3 (GROQ API)
 - JavaScript and HTML for frontend
 ***
 ## How it works